Inquiring minds want to know…well, all kinds of things.

 How can I get information on accommodations and special events?

 Visit our lodging page for a complete listing of hotels, inns, cottages, and campsites.

 The events calendar is a great resource for seeing what’s going on throughout the community.
 Or if you would like a preview of upcoming events delivered straight to your inbox, sign up here to receive The Adventurist newsletter.

 How did the white squirrels come to Brevard?

 In the early decades of the twentieth century, a pair of white squirrels escaped from an overturned carnival truck and found a new home in the Florida pecan grove.
-The owner of said grove, Mr. Black, captured the pair, and handed them off to his friend, H. H. Mull of Transylvania County.
+The owner of the said grove, Mr. Black, captured the pair and handed them off to his friend, H. H. Mull of Transylvania County.
 After unsuccessful attempts at controlled breeding, Mr. Mull and his family ultimately let them go.
 Not long after, an extended family of white squirrels began appearing all over town.
 They became so beloved by the local population that in 1986, the Brevard City Council passed an ordinance officially declaring the area a sanctuary for white squirrels.
 Though squirrel sighting is a year-round activity, fans of the fluffy white tail may want to make an effort to attend the annual White Squirrel Festival on Memorial Day Weekend.